Calf Rearing Systems

 Twice A Day Milk Feeding

-Twice a day bucket or teat feeding has a number of disadvantages in particular it is much more labour intensive than Once A Day feeding or Automatic Machine Feeding.
+Twice a day bucket or teat feeding is probably the most widely used system of feeding.
+It is much more labour intensive than Once A Day feeding or Automatic Machine Feeding.

-Twice day milk feeding is still relatively widespread due as much as anything to tradition but also farmers reluctance not to use waste antibiotic milk.
 Whole milk is still produced on most dairy farms twice a day and it is usually more convenient to feed it than store it.
-Also whole milk is not sufficiently concentrated to use alone for Once A Day feeding and cannot be used in most calf feeding machines.
-However once the switch has been made to use a Calf Milk Replacer there is no case for twice a day milk feeding.
+Whole milk is not sufficiently concentrated to use alone for Once A Day feeding except on older calves whole milk cannot be used in most calf feeding machines.

 Ad-lib Calf Milk Feeding Systems